INTERNSHIPS

 In-Person:

-- Answer Business Week phones and perform general office duties.
+• Answer Business Week inquiries and perform general office duties.

 Summer Programs (General) Internship

 Help to give this year’s group of students the same great experience you had at a Washington Business Week program and get a behind-the-scenes look at just what it takes to run an amazing week-long summer program.
-Summer Programs Interns will assist with program set-up prior to student arrival, support the Program Chair, support speaker and workshop activities, and support the Business Week office with operations including data entry, answering phones, room staging, sorting and maintaining documents and supplies, and packing and unpacking.
-Summer (General) Intern Job Description.
+Summer Programs Interns will assist with program set-up prior to student arrival, support the Program Chair, support speaker and workshop activities, and support the Business Week office with operations including data entry, answering inquiries, room staging, sorting and maintaining documents and supplies, and packing and unpacking.

 Photography Internship – In-Person Program Only.